-Each local chapter is responsible for appointing one voting trustee to the state Board of Directors.
+Each local chapter is responsible for appointing one voting trustee to the state's board.
 It is the trustee's responsibility to:

-- Represent the interests of her local membership in all actions brought before the State Board. - Report on the activities of the local association. - Communicate to the local association any discussions and actions taken by the State Board - Assist in coordinating activities between the State and Local associations.
+- Represent the interests of her local membership in all actions brought before the state board. - Report on the activities of the local association. - Communicate to the local association any discussions and actions taken by the state board - Assist in coordinating activities between the state and local associations.